Hello, Fellow Hacker!

 When can I hack?

-All hacking will begin at 9:00 AM on December 1st.
+All hacking must begin when the hackathon begins.
 While you are free to brainstorm and outline before hacking starts, please do not begin work on any part of your project before the hackathon.

 What can I win?